How to track business expenses, what expenses are, and why it's important to keep track of business expenses.

 Nope, the IRS does not require a physical paper receipt for taxes.
 Digitized copies are perfectly okay, because they provide proof of your expenses.

-For small businesses, there are typically two types of methods to help you with track expenses: single-entry or double-entry accounting methods.
+For small businesses, there are two main methods to help you with tracking expenses: single-entry or double-entry bookkeeping methods.

-Single-entry tracks deposits and purchases, calculating the difference between the two which is your cash on hand.
-This method works for very small businesses with very small amounts of transactions.
+Single-entry tracks deposits and purchases, calculating the difference between the two, which is your cash on hand.
+This method works for very small businesses with few transactions.

 For most businesses—especially with more than one employee—double-entry bookkeeping is a better option.
 In double-entry bookkeeping, your business’s transactions are included in at least two accounts using debits and credits.
 You can learn more about both methods here.